WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 ### _EXERCISE 3 : Variant Effect Prediction exercise_ <a name="vep_exercise"></a>

 Download the VEP results from the example above as a “VEP file”.
-Use this file and the original VCF file to answer the following questions:
+Use this file and the original VCF file to answer the following questions.
+You can either filter the table using a spreadsheet manager like the LibreOfficecalc or else you can try to use some of the command line skills you already learned.

 1. How many variants were there in the original dataset?